laiudm/ZAP/README.md

 Please see hw/sim/sample\_command.csh and hw/sim/run\_sim.pl
 Enter hw/sim and run "csh sample\_command.csh" from the terminal.
 The command will run the factorial test case (see sw/factorial).
+Ensure that you have GTKWave installed at your site.

 ## License :